mcgain/selecta/README.md

 - ^H to delete the character before the cursor
 - ^U to delete the entire line
 - ^N to select the next match
-- j  to select the next match
+- j  to select the next match(I hope you don't have many filenames with j's)
 - ^P to select the previous match
-- k  to select the previous match
+- k  to select the previous match(I hope you don't have many filenames with k's)
 - ^C to quit without selecting a match
 - ^ESC to quit without selecting a match